Personal Protective Equipment at Work Regulations 1992

-The Personal Protective Equipment at Work Regulations 1992 are a set of regulations created under the Health and Safety at Work etc. Act 1974 which came into force in Great Britain on 1 January 1993.
+The Personal Protective Equipment at Work Regulations 1992 (SI 1992/2966) are a set of regulations created under the Health and Safety at Work etc. Act 1974 which came into force in Great Britain on 1 January 1993.
 The regulations place a duty on every employer to ensure that suitable personal protective equipment is provided to employees who may be exposed to a risk to their health or safety while at work.

-Personal Protective Equipment
+Personal protective equipment

-Personal Protective Equipment (PPE) is defined in the regulations as "all equipment (including clothing affording protection against the weather) which is intended to be worn or held by a person at work which protects them against one or more risks to their health and safety".
+Personal protective equipment (PPE) is defined in the regulations as "all equipment (including clothing affording protection against the weather) which is intended to be worn or held by a person at work which protects them against one or more risks to their health and safety".
 PPE would include such things as hard hats, eye protection, safety harnesses, life jackets and safety footwear.
 The regulations however do not apply where requirements for PPE are detailed in other regulations, these include the: